keesiemeijer/insert-content/README.md

 # Insert Content Between HTML Paragraphs [![Build Status](https://travis-ci.org/keesiemeijer/insert-content.svg?branch=master)](http://travis-ci.org/keesiemeijer/insert-content) #

-PHP functions to insert content between or after HTML paragraphs the right way, without using regular expressions.
+PHP functions to insert content between or after HTML paragraphs the right way, ***without*** using regular expressions.

-Insert content (like ads or related posts) to a string that's already formatted with HTML markup.
-The PHP [DOM module](https://secure.php.net/manual/en/book.dom.php) is used to add content after paragraphs
+Insert content to a string with HTML markup.
+The PHP [DOM module](https://secure.php.net/manual/en/book.dom.php) is used to find and add the content after paragraphs.

+**Note**: These functions are not intended for inserting content in full HTML pages (with a doctype, head and body).

 ## Features
 * Insert content after the middle paragraph (default)